opentelekomcloud/docs-next/docs/best-practices/storage/index.md

 ---
-sidebar_position: 1
+id: storage
+title: Storage
 ---

-# Best Practices
+# Storage

 Welcome to the Open Telekom Cloud Architecture Center Best Practices.
 Here we provide crucial guidelines for optimizing cloud-based solutions with emphasis to architectural principles that